 Second, Facebook.
-If you’re on the Facebook page for She’s Got Systems you know I post a daily systems tip.
+If you’re on the Facebook page for She’s Got Systems you know I regularly post quick systems tips.
 Now I’ve always written these a few days or weeks in advance but now I had to get serious.
 So I completed the tips for the rest of June and July and I scheduled them.

 Say again?
 Yes, you can do that now and it’s pretty simple!

 But there are other things I like about Facebook so the StayFocused option gives me 5 minutes per day.
 Often times I would read and read and then get distracted and have nothing to share.
 So instead of posting for the sake of posting, I decided to think about what happened in my day that was truly important.

 Who really cares that your cousin’s nieces’ baby spit up yogurt?
 You ate a sandwich.
 It’s raining.
 Instead I decided to refocus on the extraordinary events, sharing inspiration and being grateful.